-The synthesis constraint file is specified in the synthesis project file <alg_name>.prj.
+The synthesis constraint file specified in the <alg_name>.prj is added to the generated full<alg_name>.prj synthesis project file created by Makefile build process.
 If a user desires to add constraints for portions of the Algorithm Block, this can be done by editing the .sdc file manually or through the associated synthesis GUI.